 Ricks College Credit Union held a contest for its new name as it continued its search for a spot of ground.
 The city of Rexburg denied them permission to build across the street from the Snow building, but they were able to purchase the lot on the corner of 1st W and Viking Drive from Jon Ray for $27,000.
-This building still stands across the street from the BYU-Idaho Center.
+This building still stood across the street from the BYU-Idaho Center until 2018.

 With a new building and a new name, Beehive Federal Credit Union was ready for business once again.
 Dan Owen joined the Beehive team in 1983 and brought a wealth of technological savvy that helped Beehive become more efficient.
 When Ardath retired in 1985, the credit union had grown to 2,500 members and had about $4 million in assets.